 2019 Best Online Colleges for Healthcare Informatics Degrees

 Online healthcare information systems degrees can be pursued at the associate, bachelor’s, master’s, or certificate level.
 In these degree programs, students will be taught about healthcare informatics, information systems, healthcare business practices, and healthcare ethics.
-Prospective students will find affordable and academically rigorous options on our list of top online schools offering healthcare information systems degrees.
-We also highlight the top master's programs in the field.
+Prospective students will find affordable and academically rigorous options on our list of best online schools offering healthcare information systems degrees, which were ranked based on tuition costs and alumni salary data provided by PayScale.